Service Dog And His Owners Denied Housing In Kansas

 — Gregory Mansfield (@GHMansfield) July 26, 2018

 As of now, the Penningtons don’t seem to be seeking any legal retribution from the owner of Raceway Inn Apartments.
 It seems they have shared their story to educate others about service dogs and the laws that protect their right to perform their duties.
-It must be noted, however, that the owner of the apartment complex could have been charged with a misdemeanor under the state laws of Kansas if she were found guilty of denying the Pennington their rights as persons with disabilities, as per the Federal Service Dog Registration.
+It must be noted, however, that the owner of the apartment complex could have been charged with a misdemeanor under the state laws of Kansas if she were found guilty of denying the Penningtons their rights as persons with disabilities, as per the Federal Service Dog Registration.